Project Production & Development

 Life Stories and Bereavement

-A project serving carers based in Birmingham to record and share the stories of loved ones who have passed away.
+I am working with Birmingham Bereavment Services to work with a selection of clients to record and share the stories of loved ones who have passed away.
 Participants are supported to record, edit and publish the story they want to tell as a high-quality publication.
-The project is funded by Birmingham City Council and delivered as part of the Caring for Carers initiative.
+You can find out more about this project here.